There are many theories about existence and its origins. I want to touch on one of them: God created life so it could know itself.

 For existentialists, the quest for meaning is intimately bound up with the experience of freedom and responsibility.
 In embracing the existentialist notion of radical freedom, individuals confront the daunting task of creating meaning in a world devoid of preordained purpose or transcendent truths.

-This existential angst, characterized by a sense of alienation and disorientation, becomes the crucible in which individuals forge their own unique path towards authenticity and self-realization.
+This existential angst, characterized by alienation and disorientation, becomes the crucible in which individuals forge their own unique path toward authenticity and self-realization.

-Central to existential reflections on meaning is the recognition of the absurdity inherent in the human condition.
+Recognizing the absurdity inherent in the human condition is central to existential reflections on meaning.
 The absurd arises from the tension between humanity’s innate desire for coherence and meaning and the indifferent, chaotic nature of the universe.

-Existentialists argue that confronting the absurd does not lead to despair or nihilism but instead invites individuals to embrace the inherent uncertainty and unpredictability of existence.
+Existentialists argue that confronting the absurd does not lead to despair or nihilism but instead invites individuals to embrace existence’s inherent uncertainty and unpredictability.

 By acknowledging the absurdity of being, individuals are liberated from the constraints of conventional norms and expectations, opening up new possibilities for creativity, authenticity, and genuine connection with others in the face of life’s inherent mysteries.